mobimeo/node-yolo/README.md

-# Node Wrapper for Darknet
+# Node Wrapper for YOLO/Darknet recognition framework

 Darknet is [an open source neural network framework written in C and CUDA](https://github.com/pjreddie/darknet).
 This project wraps this framework in a Node native addon.